FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 # Animating Forms

-And then conditionally show those elements when the user completes another form field:
+And then conditionally show those elements when the user changes another form field:

 ```javascript
 $('#hamburger').on('change', function() {